Few events in her sport have been as pivotal as her landmark 171 against Australia. There's more to Harmanpreet Kaur's story, though

 "I only have two personalities," she says "I'm a shy person off the field.
 If I'm not enjoying something, nobody can force me to do it.
-On the field I am very aggressive - you know, 'Yeh toh tod-phodh kar dalegi' type.
+On the field I am very aggressive - you know, 'Yeh toh tod-phodh kar dalegi' type [the wreaking havoc kind].
 I'm too involved every time I take the field.
 That's because there's only one thing I've done all my life: play cricket.
 But I never allow myself to get worked up during batting.
 It's a peaceful space.
 I'm focused on the ball and the bowler's arm.
 I don't how that happens, but that's how it is."

 The paradoxes that escape her understanding define the player and the person she is.
 The co-existence of method and madness is what makes Harmanpreet.